ji-youn-kim/ai612-ml4h-2023/README.md

 ### Distributed training
 * We support distributed data parallel training in our framework.
-* If you want to run the experiments with multiple GPUs, set the `--distributed_world_size` as the number of GPUs that you want to distribute (should be less than the total number of GPUs in you station)
+* If you want to run the experiments with multiple GPUs, set the `--distributed_world_size` as the number of GPUs that you want to distribute (should be less than the total number of GPUs in your station)

 ### Logging with WandB
 * We also provide logging with WandB.